 As a helpful resource and gift I have included a link to a guide to your questions about giving & receiving Christmas gifts & how to handle gift situations http://www.designsponge.com/20… via designsponge

-Dr Michael Rubino is a psychotherapist who has over 20 years experience working with children and adolescents.
+Dr Michael Rubino is a psychotherapist who has over 25 years experience working with children and adolescents.
+In addition to working with trauma victims and first responders.
 For more information about his work and services offered at his private practice visit his websites at www.rcs-ca.com or www.RubinoCounseling.com or his Facebook page at www.Facebook.com/drrubino3 or his podcasts on Spotify or Apple.